RedisLabs/redislabs-docs/content/rs/administering/database-operations/eviction-policy.md

 Note: [Geo-Distributed
 CRDBs]({{< relref "/rs/administering/active-active.md" >}})
-will always operate in noeviction mode.
+always operate in noeviction mode.

 Warning: Some redis Modules do not fully support eviction or all eviction types.
 Please see each module's documentation for more